Welcome to the final period of the journey. During this last phase, you may experience some new symptoms.

 The symptoms could include poor sleep, shortness of breath, varicose veins, hemorrhoids, and urinary incontinence.

 Your little one continues to grow and will start developing fat under the skin.
-The eyelids are no longer fused, which means #baby can open and close them regularly.
-Your little one develops the ability to see and hear and will react to stimuli, such as the lights and sounds from the outside world. #baby will even be able to recognize your voice.
+The eyelids are no longer fused, which means Your Baby can open and close them regularly.
+Your little one develops the ability to see and hear and will react to stimuli, such as the lights and sounds from the outside world.
+Your Baby will even be able to recognize your voice.
 This makes it a great time to start reading stories to your baby — an activity you can continue until the teenage years.
 Almost all children love it.
 It helps them learn your language and gain new vocabulary.
-It also sparks their imagination probably more than anything. #baby continues to suck the thumb or make sucking movements with the mouth, so the little one will have already learned how to nurse at birth.
+It also sparks their imagination probably more than anything.
+Your Baby continues to suck the thumb or make sucking movements with the mouth, so the little one will have already learned how to nurse at birth.

-Sometime during the 9th month of pregnancy, #baby will probably settle into the head down position, and “drop” more deeply into your pelvis in preparation for birth.
+Sometime during the 9th month of pregnancy, Your Baby will probably settle into the head down position, and “drop” more deeply into your pelvis in preparation for birth.

-You’ll probably be experiencing physical discomfort due to #baby ’s increasing size and weight.
+You’ll probably be experiencing physical discomfort due to Your Baby ’s increasing size and weight.
 You might find breathing difficult and go to the bathroom even more often.
 Once the baby “drops,” breathing will be a little easier, though you may feel more pressure on your lower abdomen and pelvis.

 You might experience a range of other third-trimester pregnancy symptoms, such as leg cramps, feeling unstable on your feet, backaches, fatigue, wrist pain, and itchy skin.
 Many pregnant women also get stretch marks around their belly, breasts, and thighs, though these generally fade with time.
 Many moms-to-be notice swelling (also called edema) in their ankles and feet because of extra fluids in their bodies.
 Elevating your legs whenever you can, will help relieve this swelling.